 One more thing to keep in mind – the actual proportion of vegan spots to the total population.
-For example, when measured per capita, Salt Lake City is on track with Portland, which crushes New York City.
+To use a U.S. example, when measured in vegan restaurants per capita, Salt Lake City is on track with Portland, which crushes New York City.
 A lot of the top vegan cities in Europe are capitals, but some of them are smaller cities – there were quite a few cities on here that surprised us, and we expect will surprise you too!

-Top 10 Most Vegan-Friendly Cities in Europe in 2018
+Vegan Europe: Top 10 Most Vegan-Friendly Cities in Europe in 2019

 We first published this list in 2017, and it’s been interesting to see changes to the rankings for the best vegan cities in Europe as the world gets more vegan each day!
 For people who are swayed by stats like us, we included how many new vegan spots opened up since we wrote this list last year, and if the city moved up or down in the list.
 (Keep in mind that as restaurants open and close, these numbers may vary slightly throughout the course of the year).